-A therapist's training focuses on emotional support and more significant change.
-They commonly start by developing a sense of the big picture of your life.
+A therapist's training focuses on emotional support and deeper change.
+They commonly start by developing a sense of the big picture of an important relationship in your life.
 A therapist will help you discuss your feelings, talk about the difficulties you're facing, and address problems in healthy ways.
 The practice of a therapist can include couples and marriage counselling, if they have specific training in that field.

-In contrast, a psychologists' training is more academic, focused on the science of psychology.
+In contrast, a psychologist's training is more academic and focused on the science of psychology.
 A psychologist can give a diagnosis (but not a prescription).
 The practice of a psychologist is research-centred.
-Most psychologists are not trained in couples therapy.
+Most relationship psychologists are not trained in couples therapy.

 What training and qualifications does Clinton have?

-Clinton has extensive training and experience in psychotherapy and counselling.
-He has an Advanced Diploma in Gestalt Therapy and a post-doctorate degree in counselling and psychotherapy.
+Clinton has extensive training and experience in psychotherapy and relationship counselling.
+He has an Advanced Diploma in Gestalt Therapy and a post-graduate degree in counselling and psychotherapy.

-Clinton's specialization in relationships issues has been helping couples work through their problems for over 15 years.
+Clinton's specialisation in relationship concerns and issues has been helping couples work through their problems for over 20 years.
 He has comprehensive training in the Developmental Model of Couples Therapy, the Psychological Approach to Couples Therapy (PACT), the Gottman Method of Couples Therapy, and couples work using Gestalt Therapy.